 5: Rising costs and competition:

 The businesses of travel agents are becoming increasingly dominated solely by the pricing, where the competition has turned its focus towards offering cheap travel packages, which can possibly lead to cutbacks in the quality of travel experience.
-A travel CRM software can help businesses manage the rising costs.
+A Travel Management CRM software can help businesses manage the rising costs.

 It allows you to estimate the expenditure fairly accurately and cut down on unnecessary expenses.
 This allows businesses to provide customized tour packages for each customer segment.
 It is also possible to automate the creation of individual customer invoices through a rate contracting system.